 But one of them, Lemaan Achai, is the most extraordinary charity organization that I've seen, and has a different approach.
 Their motto is "smart chessed."
 When taking on a family, they first have a case worker assess every aspect of the family's situation.
 Then their goal is to practice charity according to Rambam's principles, whereby the highest level of charity is to rehabilitate the family such that they are independent.

 "Smart chessed" also has ramifications for collecting donations.
 They focus less on shtick and more on what people really need.
-Collecting money to provide people with a Purim seudah made a lot of sense in an era where the basic requirement was food.
+For example, collecting money to provide people with a Purim seudah made a lot of sense in an era where the basic requirement was food.
 But today, when the amount of money collected may well exceed the cost of providing Purim seudos, but there are utility bills and other problems to be solved, it makes more sense to spread donations more broadly.
 Lemaan Achai offers a "Smart Matanos L'Evyanim" program, whereby some of the donation is used to buy provisions for a Purim Seudah, and the rest is used for more important needs.

 Lemaan Achai equally services all sectors of the local population - charedi, dati-leumi, secular, Ashkenazi, Sefardi, Israeli, Russian, French, Anglo.
 Its rabbinic board is also diverse, including dati-leumi as well as moderate charedi rabbanim.